ckeditor/ckeditor4-docs/docs/features/delayed_creation/README.md

 <info-box info="">This feature have been introduced in CKEditor 4 version 4.17.0 and by default is off.
 It can be enabled via dedicated [config option](../api/CKEDITOR_config.html#cfg-delayIfDetached).</info-box>

 Delayed editor creation starts when you invoke casual [`replace()`](../api/CKEDITOR.html#method-replace) or [`inline()`](../api/CKEDITOR.html#method-inline) methods, but the editor is not created immediately.
-The instance creation is postponed and it is possible only when the target element is detached from the DOM.
-The process will be resumed automatically or on-demand.
+The instance creation is postponed and could be resumed automatically or on-demand.
 Please take a look at the details in the [following section](#ways-to-delay-editor-creation).
+Also, deferred instantiation is only possible when the target element is detached from the DOM during creation verification and [config option](../api/CKEDITOR_config.html#cfg-delayIfDetached).

-This feature was introduced to solve a group of specific issues related to initializing CKEditor 4 in modals, dialogs, pop-ups, and other hidable UI elements.
+This feature was introduced to solve a group of issues related to initializing CKEditor 4 in modals, dialogs, pop-ups, and other hidable UI elements.
 Please take a look at the [Practical example section](#practical-example) for more details.

 ## When to use delayed creation